ShadowTheHedgehogHacking/ShdTH-Reloaded/AFS/README.md

 ## How do I patch my AFS with these files?

-* Use [PAFS] CLI utility for easy replacement (https://github.com/ShadowTheHedgehogHacking/PAFS)
+* Use [PAFS CLI utility](https://github.com/ShadowTheHedgehogHacking/PAFS) for easy replacement.